-“We are as active in care as possible to eliminate the need for parents to go to Children’s main campus, thereby keeping their child close to home,” she added.
+“We are as active in care as possible to eliminate the need for parents to go to our Aurora location, thereby keeping their child close to home,” she added.

 Ferretti is exceptionally proud of her team today: 40 percent of the nursing staff hold more than 20 years of pediatric clinical expertise; nine of the initial registered nursing staff have a cumulative 200 years with Children’s.
 The numbers speak volumes for a Children’s Network of Care (NOC) location that is only five years old.

 “When our site opened in Feb.
-2004, a significant number of Children’s main campus nurses joined our team, and they have worked at Children's Hospital Colorado at Parker Adventist Hospital ever since,” explained Ferretti.
+2004, a significant number of Children’s nurses from our Anchutz Medical Campus location joined our team, and they have worked at Children's Hospital Colorado at Parker Adventist Hospital ever since,” explained Ferretti.

 This year, as the location celebrates its five-year anniversary, the team includes 23 registered nurses, eight clinical medical techs, and 11 service specialists.

 - Growth of 48 % from 2004 first-year operation stats

 - Emergency Department Visits (5-Year Total): 40, 750 visits

 - Growth of 33% from first-year operation stats